 Alternative to the Keyboard Shortcut, you can Double Click on any of the Ribbon Tabs to fetch or pin the entire Excel Ribbon right at the moment.

-Read More: How to Restore Ribbon in Excel (5 Quick Ways)
+Read More: How to Show Menu Bar in Excel

 In this article, we demonstrate 4 easy ways to pin the Ribbon in Excel.
 You can choose any of your preferred ones to pin your Excel Ribbon.
 Hope the above-described ways fulfill your requirements in the process.
 Comment, if you have further inquiries or have anything to add.